mickem/nscp-docs/reference/client/NRDPClient.rst

 Queries
 =======
-A quick reference for all avalible queries (check commands) in the NRDPClient module.
+A quick reference for all available queries (check commands) in the NRDPClient module.

 :query:`nrdp_submit`
 --------------------